Yunnashi/Yunnashi/README.md

 ---

 ## 🌍 Currently
-Preparing to relocate to Canada and open to frontend engineering opportunities.
+Preparing to relocate to Canada in October 2026 and open to frontend engineering opportunities.

 ---